 Throughout his career, Joel Janowitz has investigated the ways in which pictorial space can carry meaning and psychological charge.
 By painting in series with a range of subjects including swimmers, greenhouses, quarries, cafes, and most recently bridges, he has focused on developing these images into evocative spatial and rhythmic encounters.
 Janowitz has been committed to representational painting not as an end in itself, but as a means to coax the viewer to experience the emotional and visual complexities of seemingly ordinary spaces.

-Cate McQuaid, art reviewer for The Boston Globe, wrote, “…evokes what the eye lights on and rushes past, but in stopping that action he lets us dwell in the lushness of what we might have ignored in real life.
+Cate McQuaid, art reviewer for The Boston Globe, wrote, “[Janowitz]…evokes what the eye lights on and rushes past, but in stopping that action he lets us dwell in the lushness of what we might have ignored in real life.
 This technique builds up wonderful rhythm, countering stillness with motion, clarity with fog.
 For the viewer, the effect is like quickly swinging from grogginess to mental keenness and back.” (“Seeing Life’s Lushness Through Blurred Lines,” The Boston Globe, Nov.
 11, 2005).